Beanie was bitten by the storytelling bug as a child and is finally doing something about it. Visit about.me/beanielei for more.

 Li’s idea of placing gunpowder into smaller-sized cylindrical containers (these were called ‘firecrackers’) caught on.
 By the Song Dynasty, cylindrical paper containers were used in place of bamboo, and the sulfur was replaced with other elements, producing the softer-sounding fireworks that produced a wide array of colors.
 These ‘flowers-of-smoke’ skyrocketed in popularity to such an extent that they became used during non-religious celebrations such as birthdays.

 The rise of the Mongols brought an end to the Song Dynasty (AD960-AD1279), and it was during this time that fireworks became widely used in warfare to give signals and pass messages.
 This brought gunpowder to the attention of the Mongols, the Arabs, and the Italians.

-Whether it was taken there by Italian merchant and explorer Marco Polo (AD1254-AD1324), or whether it travelled through the Silk Road, fireworks ended up in Italy, where recipes were developed independently of Chinese ones.
-For example, the sulphur used in China was replaced with sodium nitrate (table salt) in Italy to create yellow fireworks.
+Whether it was taken there by Italian merchant and explorer Marco Polo (AD1254-AD1324), or whether it traveled through the Silk Road, fireworks ended up in Italy, where recipes were developed independently of Chinese ones.
+For example, the sulfur used in China was replaced with sodium nitrate (table salt) in Italy to create yellow fireworks.

 How Do Modern Fireworks Work?

 Modern firework recipes are mostly based on Italian ones, which used metals to produce a startling array of colours.
 But the Italians did not just come up with new recipes.
 They also modified the shape of the container.
 Where the Chinese had used cylinders, the Italians used cones, and as a result, Italian fireworks fizzed, whizzed, whistled, sang, boomed, and, of coursed, banged.